-Fitting hearing aids is the most difficult thing that an audiologist does, partially because fitting a hearing aid relies on the other steps leading to fitting hearing aids, such as determining accurate hearing thresholds, diagnosing the site of lesion, cleaning the ears, taken impressions of the ear, setting the gain and frequency response of the aids, etc.
+Fitting hearing aids is the most difficult thing that an audiologist does, partially because fitting a hearing aid relies on the other steps leading to fitting hearing aids, such as determining accurate hearing thresholds, diagnosing the site of lesion, determining threshold of discomfort, cleaning the ears and taking impressions of the ear.

 It is reasonable for you to rely somewhat on an expert in deciding whether to get hearing aids or not.
-I am calling someone an expert in hearing aids who actually evaluates hearing and fits hearing aids as a profession.
+We are calling someone an expert in hearing aids who actually evaluates hearing and fits hearing aids as a profession.
 He or she understand both hearing and hearing aids and how to couple hearing aids to an impaired ear, has experience fitting hearing aids, and knows what succeeds and what fails.